fpc/FPCDocumentation/readmechm.txt

 not required for viewing (but are only about 1% of the total size)

-toc.chm is a workaround for help systems that don't provide a list of helpfiles, which enables access to the default pages of the various CHMs.
+toc.chm is a workaround for help systems that don't provide a list of helpfiles.
+In such system it provides access to the default pages of the various CHMs.

 How to install the CHMs in Lazarus
 ------------------------------------